HsxinDy/-DorisCodeCraftRepoHub/README.md

 Further detail of the algorithmn for this project could be assessed through the file `Pokémon Tracker.ipynb`.

 ## Scene Image Classification

+### Objective
 The design of the project is to develop a Convolutional Neural Network (CNN) while utilising data agumentation within the data preparation process.
 In this project, Xception algorithm is adopted in the image dectection model to achieve high accuracy performance for image classification.

+### Classification
 The classification of the dataset is targeted at 15 types scene images.
 The example of the target dataset could be seen as following:

 ![](Material/CNN.png)

+### Performance Evaluation
 The performance of image detection is illustrated from the graph below:

 <img src="https://github.com/HsxinDy/Hsin-Yi/blob/4006c8b5a47d7ff031d36423937cf9c05958c582/Material/Image%20Detection%20Result.png" width="300" height="390">